[From July 2019, I have moved to Carnegie Mellon University to do a postdoc hosted by Ariel Procaccia.]

 Some other interests lie in the theory of voting, and here I work on figuring out under what circumstances certain paradoxes (like the no-show paradox) arise, how to make complex group decisions with the help of a computer (for example using linear programming), and when people's preferences are nicely structured.

-Prior to studying for a PhD (DPhil) at Balliol College, I studied for a Master of Mathematics & Computer Science (2011-15) at St John's College, Oxford, where I focussed on Foundations of Mathematics and Probability.
+I did my DPhil (2015-19) at Balliol College supervised by Edith Elkind.
+Before that, I studied for a Master of Mathematics & Computer Science (2011-15) at St John's College, Oxford, where I focussed on Foundations of Mathematics and Probability.
 Originally, I am from Hamburg in Germany.
 Also see my personal website for more on me and my research.

 Optimal Bounds for the No−Show Paradox via SAT Solving

 In Proceedings of the 2016 International Conference on Autonomous Agents and Multiagent Systems‚ AAMAS 2016.
 Pages 314–322.
 2016.